 The most noteworthy characteristic of the two decades under consideration was the evolution of community services and utilities which are today taken for granted.
 The era saw the birth of the fire and police departments, modern roads, the coming of electric lights and the telephone, water mains and fire hydrants, new and larger schools, organizations such as the Boy Scouts and the establishment of town parks.

-One of the last land alignments in the Pascack Valley took place in 1906 when "all that territory in Hillsdale Township east of Demarest Avenue-Cedar Lane and an imaginary line due north-and the northeast part of Westwood (then known as Eastwood)" formed into River Vale Township, leaving the boundaries of Hillsdale as they are today.
+One of the last land alignments in the Pascack Valley took place in 1906 when "all that territory in Hillsdale Township east of Demarest Avenue - Cedar Lane and an imaginary line due north - and the northeast part of Westwood (then known as Eastwood)" was formed into River Vale Township, leaving the boundaries of Hillsdale as they are today.
 Eugene E. Rich was mayor of the town in that year.
-From 1900 until March 1901, the township committee met in a room over Abram C. Hering's store on Broadway which is now the building housing the Westwood-Pascack Valley Board of Realtors.
-In the latter year the meeting place was shifted to Hillsdale Manor on north Broadway (since demolished) where it remained until May 7, 1907 when meetings were held in Fireman's Hall-the present borough hall.
+From 1900 until March 1901, the township committee met in a room over Abram C. Hering's store on Broadway which is now the building housing the Westwood - Pascack Valley Board of Realtors.
+In the latter year the meeting place was shifted to Hillsdale Manor on north Broadway (since demolished) where it remained until May 7, 1907 when meetings were held in Fireman's Hall - the present borough hall.

 Railroad and Summit Avenues (now Broadway) received the first macadam in the town in 1902.
 Special elections in 1907 and 1908 authorized the issuance of a total of \$45,000 in bonds to macadamize all accepted streets in the town.
 The state matched the sum in aid.
 The importance placed upon roads at the time is shown by the fact that 232 of the town's 240 eligible voters in the first election approved the bond issue.
-In 1910 the County Freeholders replaced the iron bridge on Broadway connecting with Westwood and a second connection through Hopper Street which is now Kinderkamack Road the park, and an Honor Roll Committee was appointed to honor World War I servicemen.
+In 1910 the County Freeholders replaced the iron bridge on Broadway connecting with Westwood and a second connection through Hopper Street which is now Kinderkamack Road.

+A public meeting April 7, 1900 petitioned the township committee to appropriate \$200 to improve the present Memorial Park.
+In 1908 trees, plants and flowers were planted in the park and William Hozenthaler was assigned as park caretaker in 1921.
+In the same year the town purchased a flagpole for the park, and an Honor Roll Committee was appointed to honor World War I servicemen.
 A huge boulder was brought to Hillsdale on a railroad flatcar.
-In attempting to transfer it to the park, the boulder fell off the transfer vehicle.
+In an attempt to transfer it to the park, the boulder fell of the transfer vehicle.
 Several meetings were held on the problem.
 It was decided it was too costly to attempt to move the boulder, so it remains today where it fell just behind the present bus shelter on Broadway.

-A public meeting April 7, 1900 petitioned the township committee to appropriate \$200 to improve the present Memorial Park.
-In 1908 trees, plants and flowers were planted in the park and William Hozenthaler was assigned as park caretaker in 1921.
-In the same year the town purchased a flagpole for